-Generally speaking, a landlord’s main concern should be buying the property which provides the best ROI (Return On Investment).
-Perhaps an important aspect many novice landlords don’t pay enough attention to, as they’re often too busy focusing on superficial qualities.
-Don’t get me wrong, I totally get it.
+Generally speaking, a landlord’s main concern should be buying a property which provides the best ROI (Return On Investment).
+Perhaps an important aspect many novice landlords don’t pay enough attention to, as they’re often too busy focusing on superficial qualities. don’t get me wrong, I totally get it.
 And of course, looks matter.

-However, it’s imperative to remember why you’re buying a BTL property in the first place; it’s an investment to make money!
-That means buying a property that offers the best return should be the goal.
+However, it’s imperative to remember why you’re buying a BTL property in the first place – to make money!
+That means the objective is to purchase a property that offers the best return (or at least, a good one).

-Trust me, if the figures stack up, you’ll love whatever piece of shit is filling up your bank account.
+Trust me, if the figures stack up, you’ll love whatever pile of rubble is filling up your bank account, even if it’s an eyesore in the arse-end of nowhere.

-And how do we work out which rental property will offer the best return?
-We calculate the Rental Yield.
+So how do we work out which rental property will offer the best return?
+We calculate the Yield.

 As a landlord, or more specifically, a new/upcoming landlord, have you ever been torn between multiple properties?
 I have.
 And so has John.